melentye/andrey-melentyev.com/src/2017-11-26_python-environments-and-where-to-find-them.md

     /Users/andrey.melentyev/.pyenv/shims/python
     /usr/bin/python

-the first line of the output is the full path to the executable that will be ran when I type `python` in the command line.
+the first line of the output is the full path to the executable that will be run when I type `python` into the command line.
 The subsequent lines are some other `python` executables that are shadowed by the first one.
-In this case we notice that pyenv-managed Python is at the top.
+In this case, we notice that pyenv-managed Python is at the top.
 We can query pyenv to find out more:

     $ pyenv version